lmstudio-ai/venvstacks/docs/development/index.rst

 `ZeroVer <https://0ver.org/>`__ (starting from 0.1.0).

-The versioning scheme to be used after the leading zero is dropped has not yet been decided (see :ref:`choosing-a-versioning-scheme` for some of the options being considered).
+The versioning scheme to be used after the leading zero is dropped has not yet been decided (see :external+packaging:ref:`versioning` for some of the options being considered).

 Except for when a release is being prepared, the nominal version on